Raw vector

 CVE-2023-22491 is a high-severity Improper Input Validation (CWE-20) vulnerability in Gatsbyjs Gatsby.
 Its CVSS base score is 8.1 (High).

-Operationally, ranked in the top 45.5% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Browser Session Hijacking (T1185); ranked at the 46th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References